cossacklabs/product-docs/acra/configuring-maintaining/general-configuration/acra-translator.md

   Path to TLS certificate that will be sent to other peers during handshake.
   Empty by default.

-  In case of AcraServer, it will be sent to clients (AcraConnector, AcraTranslator) and to server (database).

 * `--tls_ca=<filename>`

-  Path to additional CA certificate for AcraConnector and database certificate validation.
+  Path to additional CA certificate for application/AcraConnector certificates validation.
   Empty by default.

-  In case of AcraServer, it will be used to validate both client (AcraConnector, AcraTranslator) certificates and server (database) ones.

 * `--tls_identifier_extractor_type=<type>`